GetDutchie/test_rail_dart/README.md

 # Test Rail Flutter

 This package is a thin wrapper around the Test Rail API that will allow for automated test reporting in Flutter.
-We are currently using this in our mobile application to create automated test runs for our e2e tests and upload the results to slack.
+It enables a user to start, report case pass/fail, and close your test runs from a Dart interface.

 ## Getting Started